Updated January 11th, 2022

 The Olympic Cauldron

 The cauldron was created for the 2010 Olympic and Paralympic Games.
-It’s located in Jack Poole Plaza next to the Vancouver Convention Centre.
-Jack Poole was a local business man who led Vancouver’s successful bid for the Olympic Games.
+It’s located in Jack Poole Plaza next to the western building of the Vancouver Convention Centre.
+(As the name of the building implies, there’s also an eastern section of the convention centre, which can be accessed from the nearby pier.)
+Jack Poole was a local businessman who led Vancouver’s successful bid for the Olympic Games.
 Sadly, he died of cancer not long before the games began.
 Burrard Inlet and the North Shore Mountains form an attractive backdrop for the cauldron.
 When viewing it from the opposite position, downtown Vancouver can be seen.

 The cauldron is 10 metres high, 12 metres wide, and weighs approximately 33,600 kilograms.
 It consists of four arms crossing over each other at different angles.
 The arms are made of steel, polycarbonate, and furnace glass.
 Parabolic mirrors are located below their outer covering, which produces a crystalline effect.
 The designers wanted to create a “fire on ice” appearance to match the theme of the opening ceremony of the Olympics.
 The arms of the cauldron are illuminated at night.
 Each arm is attached to a separate base.
 The bases are surrounded by water containing a fountain today.